 Extract Your Franchise Experts’ Knowledge

 Just as franchise players receive special treatment by their teams, Franchise Experts deserve special attention for their expertise, even if they don’t seek it out.
 In particular, it’s important to capture how they articulate their expertise so it can be shared with others.
-As Dr. Morgan discussed in last week’s blog within the knowledge management blog series, knowledge elicitation is a set of interviewing practices that hone in on the cognitive elements of expert performance and the socio-technical context of their workplaces.
+Knowledge elicitation is a set of interviewing practices that hone in on the cognitive elements of expert performance and the socio-technical context of their workplaces.
 These techniques go well beyond what is typically captured in exit interviews.
 They dig deeper to help understand the "why, when, where and how" of performance, not just the "what" that comes from task and position descriptions.
 While we know that an expert's tacit knowledge can be elicited when they are given proper structure and prompting using knowledge-elicitation strategies, the challenges of knowledge elicitation from Franchise Experts seem to push the edge of what is feasible.

 Two tried-and-true methods for revealing franchise expertise are Applied Concept Mapping (ACM) and the Critical Decision Method (CDM).
 ACM is a method for organizing expert thought into a set of propositions about the world.
 Concept Maps can be created collaboratively with the expert, using the emergent map to externalize and further articulate expert thinking.
 Or they can be created after interviews with experts, to reflect back to the expert what they shared.
 With either approach, the resulting Concept Maps can provide access to a Franchise Expert’s complex mental models.
 I have used these maps to represent models that explain expertise as diverse as diaper production and intelligence analysis.